eluzix/claritus-website/content/blog/what-is-claritus-all-about.md

 ---
-title: "What is Claritus All About?"
+title: What is Claritus All About?
-description: "Claritus’ mission is to bring financial peace of mind to those people who have investments and assets on top of their day to day finances."
+description: Claritus’ mission is to bring financial peace of mind to those people who have investments and assets on top of their day to day finances.
-date: 2021-02-17T10:31:01+03:00
+date: 2021-02-17T10:31:01.000+03:00
-publishDate: 2021-02-17T10:31:01+03:00
+publishDate: 2021-02-17T10:31:01.000+03:00
-type: blog
 content_class: blog-post
 header_class: white-header
-thumbnail: /images/thumbnail3.jpg
+thumbnail: "/uploads/what-is-claritus-all-about.png"

 ---
 Claritus’ mission is to bring financial peace of mind to those people who have investments and assets on top of their day to day finances.

 It's not that we don’t think all people need financial tools to help their finances grow, on the contrary.